tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

 # Native Vector Support in TigerGraph

-TigerGraph has unveiled native vector support, a revolutionary feature that significantly amplifies the capabilities of graph analytics by incorporating high-dimensional vector embeddings.
-This cutting-edge enhancement is tailored for contemporary AI and machine learning workflows, facilitating a seamless integration of structured graph data with vector embeddings, thus unlocking new levels of analytical power and efficiency.
+TigerGraph now offers native vector support, making it easier to perform vector searches on graph patterns.
+This feature combines the strengths of graph and vector databases, enabling powerful data analysis and seamless query integration.

 # Sample Graph To Start With <a name="top"></a>
 ![Financial Graph](https://raw.githubusercontent.com/tigergraph/ecosys/master/demos/guru_scripts/docker/tutorial/4.x/FinancialGraph.jpg)